 Who Should Apply for the Course?

-The Six Sigma Yellow Belt certification program is perfect for participants with limited or no exposure to Six Sigma who build an understanding of the Six Sigma methodology at a basic level and then utilise that knowledge as a part of a project under the supervision of a Green Belt.
+The Six Sigma Yellow Belt certification program is perfect for participants with no or limited exposure to Six Sigma who want an introduction to Six Sigma.
+The yellow belt program gives participants a basic understanding of the Six Sigma framework and some of the tools used in it.

 - What is Six Sigma?

 - Roles in Six Sigma Organization